 Learn more about the public process and design for the largest active and passive recreation space in Hudson River Park.

-On the southern edge of the Peninsula, an important public art installation entitled Day’s End, by artist David Hammons, is now under construction.
+On the southern edge of the Peninsula, an important public art installation entitled Day’s End, by artist David Hammons, is now on view.
 Day’s End derives its inspiration and name from Gordon Matta-Clark’s 1975 artwork once located in the same location, and is being donated to Hudson River Park by the Whitney Museum of American Art.
 More information and public review documents are available.